-- The optimistic time estimate (O) - the ideal situation where everything goes right.
+- The optimistic time estimate () - the ideal situation where everything goes right.
 Unfortunately, that's rarely the case.

-- The pessimistic time estimate (P) - where everything goes wrong.
+- The pessimistic time estimate () - where everything goes wrong.

-- The most probable time estimate (M) - the most likely situation with some delays and problems, but nothing too drastic.
+- The most probable time estimate () - the most likely situation with some delays and problems, but nothing too drastic.

 The time estimates are combined in the following way:

-While calculating PERT, it's a good idea to account for the standard deviation.
-Knowing the SD is useful, as it can give you an idea of just how accurate the calculation is.
+While calculating PERT, it's a good idea to account for the standard deviation, which we usually denote as .
+Knowing the is useful, as it can give you an idea of just how accurate the calculation is.
 In practice, this means even better planning - for example, you can give your customer a range in which they can expect the project to be finished.
 Calculating the standard deviation for the PERT formula goes as follows: